-ZIZHOU HUANG^{}, New York University, USA DAVI COLLI TOZONI^{}, NTop and New York University, USA ARVI GJOKA, New York University, USA ZACHARY FERGUSON, Massachusetts Institute of Technology and New York University, USA TESEO SCHNEIDER, University of Victoria, Canada DANIELE PANOZZO, New York University, USA DENIS ZORIN, New York University, USA
+ZIZHOU HUANG, New York University, New York, United States DAVI COLLI TOZONI, New York University, New York, United States ARVI GJOKA, New York University, New York, United States ZACHARY FERGUSON, New York University, New York, United States TESEO SCHNEIDER, Computer Science, University of Victoria, Victoria, Canada DANIELE PANOZZO, Computer Science, New York University, New York, United States DENIS ZORIN, New York University, New York, United States

 Fig. 1.
 The direction and magnitude of the initial velocity of the yellow bunny is optimized to push, after contact, the blue bunny into the white circle marker.
-Top row is the initial configuration, and bottom row is our optimized result.
-This scene involves a elastodynamic simulation with a non-linear material model with contact and friction forces.
+The top row is the initial configuration, and the bottom row is our optimized result.
+This scene involves an elastodynamic simulation with a non-linear material model with contact and friction forces.